runrig-coop/hedgerows/index.md

 # Hedgerows in the Sky
-When I tell people I make open source software for farmers, I'll occasionally hear some variation on this reply: "Why do farmers care whether their software is open source?"
-The reaction may differ in tone from the genuinely curious to slightly facetious or outright incredulous.
+When I tell people I make open source software for farmers, I'll occasionally hear some variation of the reply, "Why do farmers care whether their software is open source?"
+The precise response may differ in tone from the genuinely curious to slightly facetious or outright incredulous.
 "You don't actually expect farmers to read the source code or build the binaries themselves, do you?"
 I might have to concede on that last point, but it seems to me that this category of response betrays the same faulty premise in most cases.
 It assumes that farming and technology represent opposing world views, that their concerns are perfectly orthogonal to one another or distantly related at best.

 In the last couple years I haven't heard this response as often as I used to.
 I partly attribute this to the rise in the U.S. of the food sovereignty movement